RSCC Policies & Guidelines

-Regulations issued by the Department of Health, Education and Welfare pursuant to the Family Educational Rights and Privacy Act of 1974, provide the guidelines for control and security of student records.
-Student records reside in the Office of Records and Registration, and the director of this office is responsible for the implementation of the regulations.
+- Regulations issued by the Department of Health, Education and Welfare pursuant to the Family Educational Rights and Privacy Act (FERPA) of 1974, provide the guidelines for control and security of student records.
+Student records reside in the office of Records and Registration, and the director of this office is responsible for the implementation of the regulations.
 Violations of these regulations should be reported to the Director of Records and Registration.
 Complaints of violation by the institution may be filed with the Office of the Secretary, United States Department of Education.

-Regulations provide for student access to records and privacy and protection of records.
+- Regulations provide for student access to records and privacy and protection of records.
 A further provision includes guidelines for correction of inaccurate entries.
 The intent of this regulation limits the challenge of grades to the accuracy of recording, not to the grade which the instructor awarded.

-Appropriate references to this policy shall be included in each faculty and staff handbook and shall be included in orientation sessions for new employees who work with or have access to student records.
+- Appropriate references to this policy shall be included in each faculty and staff handbook and shall be included in orientation sessions for new employees who work with or have access to student records.

 - The institution may disclose personally identifiable information with the signed written consent of the student.
 The consent form must be dated and must specifically identify the particular records to be disclosed, the purpose of the disclosure and the persons to whom such disclosure is to be made.

 - A letter will be sent by certified mail to the last known address for the student.
 The letter should notify the student of the college’s intent to comply unless the student intervenes and should inform the student of the date the college will submit the requested documents.
 Under FERPA, the college has 20 days within which to comply with the request for student records.
 Requested documents must be sent with a notarized affidavit stating that proper notification to the student has occurred.

 The institution may disclose personally identifiable student records to parents of a student only if the student is a dependent of the parent as defined in Section 152 of the Internal Revenue Code.

-The institution may disclose confidential student records to officials of other schools and/or school systems in which the student is currently enrolled or seeks or intends to enroll, provided such disclosure is consistent with the following condition:
+The institution may disclose confidential student records to officials of other schools and/or school systems in which the student is currently enrolled, or seeks, or intends to enroll, provided such disclosure is consistent with the following condition:

-Student files at Roane State generally include only those documents submitted by the student in support of his/her application for admission to the college such as transcripts, the health history form, and the permanent record of courses for which the student has enrolled at this college.
+- Student files at Roane State generally include only those documents submitted by the student in support of his/her application for admission to the college such as transcripts, the health history form, and the permanent record of courses for which the student has enrolled at this college.
 When a student wishes to review his/her records, a written request is to be submitted to the Director of Records and Registration.

-Upon receipt of this request, an appointment is arranged with the student within forty five (45) days.
+- Upon receipt of this request, an appointment is arranged with the student within forty five (45) days.
 The records will be reviewed in the presence of a member of the Records Office staff.
 If, upon review, the student wishes to challenge the content of the file, this should be done in writing and addressed to the Director of Records and Registration.
 Most problems regarding records can be resolved between the student and the Director of Records and Registration.

-However, if a problem cannot be resolved, the student may request a hearing review.
-The hearing request must be submitted in writing to the Assistant Vice President of Student Services / Dean of Students who will schedule a review appointment with the student and the Review Panel.
-The panel designated to hold the hearing will be composed of the Vice President of Student Learning, the Assistant Vice President of Student Services / Dean of Students, the Director of Human Resources and/or the affirmative action officer.
+- However, if a problem cannot be resolved, the student may request a hearing review.
+The hearing request must be submitted in writing to the Dean of Students who will schedule a review appointment with the student and the Review Panel.
+The panel designated to hold the hearing will be composed of the Vice President of Student Learning, the Dean of Students, the Director of Human Resources and/or the affirmative action officer.
 Decisions of this panel will be final.
 Decisions will be based solely on the evidence presented at the hearing, and written statements summarizing the evidence and stating the reasons for the decisions will be delivered to all parties concerned.
 The student may be assisted or represented by individuals of his/her choice and at his/her expense.